-The USB device is mapped to the drive letter that you specified.
+The USB storage device is mapped to the drive letter that you specified.

-Access a USB Storage Device That Is Connected to the Router From a Mac
+Access a Storage Device That Is Connected to the Router From a Mac

-From a computer or device on the network, you can access a USB storage device that is connected to the router.
+From a computer or device on the network, you can access a storage device that is connected to the router.

-To access the USB storage device from a Mac:
+► To access the device from a Mac:

-1. Connect a USB storage device to the USB port on the router.
+1. Connect a USB storage device to a USB port on your router.

-If your storage device uses a power supply, you must use it when you connect the device to the router.
+If your USB storage device uses a power supply, you must use it when you connect the USB storage device to the router.

-When you connect the storage device to the router's port, it might take up to two minutes before it is ready for sharing.
-By default, the device is available to all computers on your local area network (LAN)
+When you connect the USB storage device to the router's port, it might take up to two minutes before it is ready for sharing.
+By default, the USB storage device is available to all computers on your local area network (LAN).